Lere-q/ESPSomfy-RTS-Timed/README.md

 1. Click on the Clock icon next to the Settings icon, set your preferred options, then click „Zeitplan speichern“.
 Wait about 5–10 seconds and refresh the page.

 Note: Currently, you need to refresh the page due to a bug that keeps the loading animation visible even after the process is finished.

+I appreciate bug reports, feature requests, and general feedback.
+You are also welcome to ask for help or suggest improvements to this guide.